 Major Sampson reported to Headquarters Marine Corps, Plans, Policies, and Operations in July 2012 and served in the Marine Corps Operations Center before being assigned the duties as the Future Operations Group Section Head.
 During this tour, he deployed in support of crisis response operations with the initial SPMAGTF-CR Africa elements as a liaison officer with USAFRICOM and was promoted to the rank of Lieutenant Colonel.

-Upon returning to the FMF, Lieutenant Colonel Sampson served as the MAG-29 HQ Squadron Commanding Officer and as the HMH-366 RBE/DET-A Officer-In-Charge prior to assuming command of HMH-464 in 2014.
+Upon returning to the Fleet Marine Forces, Lieutenant Colonel Sampson served as the MAG-29 HQ Squadron Commanding Officer and as the HMH-366 RBE/DET-A Officer-In-Charge prior to assuming command of HMH-464 in 2014.
 He led the “Condors” during two deployments and supervised the deployment of multiple MEU detachments.
 In November 2014, he embarked the squadron aboard the USS Arlington and HNLMS Johan DeWitt as the Coalition MAGTF ACE during Exercise BOLD ALLIGATOR 2014.
 In January 2016, HMH-464 (REIN) joined elements from across 2d Marine Aircraft Wing and the Norwegian 339TH Squadron to form the composite ACE for the 2d Marine Expeditionary Brigade and the Combined Joint Task Force during Exercise COLD RESPONSE 2016 in the Kingdom of Norway.
 His command tour culminated with HMH-464 receiving the Marine Corps Aviation Association Keith B. McCutcheon award as the 2015 Marine Heavy Helicopter Squadron of the Year.